-Candidates who are successfully nominated through the BC Healthcare Professional program will be invited to submit an official application for Canadian permanent residence.
+Candidates who are successfully nominated through the BC Health Authority program will be invited to submit an official application for Canadian permanent residence.
 Candidates do not require an Express Entry profile to be eligible for this stream.
 However, candidates who meet the eligibility criteria and who have an active Express Entry profile may be able to apply to the stream through Express Entry for accelerated processing.

 Express Entry Requirement

-To be eligible for the BC Healthcare Professional stream, candidates do not require an Express Entry profile.
+To be eligible for the BC Health Authority stream, candidates do not require an Express Entry profile.
 However, candidates who meet the eligibility criteria for this stream and who have an active Express Entry profile may be able to apply to the stream through Express Entry for accelerated processing.

 Candidates must have a valid job offer for full-time, indeterminate employment from a BC public health authority as a healthcare professional.
-Only the following occupations qualify under the Healthcare Professional stream:
+Only the following occupations qualify under the Health Authority stream:

 Notably, the BC PNP job offer does not need to be supported by a Labour Market Impact Assessment (LMIA).